An extended variational setting for critical SPDEs with L\'evy noise: Stochastic maximal -regularity

 \subsection{No jumps of $u$ at predictable times}

 Here, we show that the solution $u$ constructed in Theorem~\ref{thm L2 linear} does not experience jumps at predictable times owing to the total inaccessibility (see Definition~\ref{def: totally inaccessible}) of the jump times of a \Ly process.
-This will be of use in later sections.
 In the proof of Proposition~\ref{prop: jumps u}, we use some well-known properties regarding the jump times of the associated Poisson process.
 For further background, we refer the reader to~\cite{jacod2013limit}.
+While Proposition~\ref{prop: jumps u} below is not needed in the present paper, we include it as information that may be useful in future work on the subject.

 \begin{definition} A stopping time $\tau$ is called \emph{$\cF_t$-predictable}, or simply \emph{predictable}, if there exists a sequence of increasing stopping times $(\tau_n)_{n\geq 1}$, such that $\tau_n<\tau$ on $\{\tau>0\}$ and $\tau_n\to\tau$ almost surely as $n\to\infty$. \end{definition}